agalue/gominion/README.md

 # gominion [![Go Report Card](https://goreportcard.com/badge/github.com/agalue/gominion)](https://goreportcard.com/report/github.com/agalue/gominion)

-An implementation of the OpenNMS Minion in Go using gRPC
+An implementation of the OpenNMS Minion in Go.

-This project started as a proof of concept to understand how hard it would be to reimplement the OpenNMS Minion in Go because using low-powered devices like a Raspberry Pi as the Minion server could be a possibility.
+This project started as a proof of concept to understand how hard it would be to reimplement the OpenNMS Minion in Go.
+Using low-powered devices like a Raspberry Pi as the Minion server could be a possibility.
 Still, the current Minion is very resource-demanding in typical production environments.

-The Java-based one has lots of features that the GO version is currently missing, but hopefully will be added soon.
+The Java-based one has many features that the GO version is currently missing but hopefully will be added soon.

-Kafka must be the broker technology used for the OpenNMS IPC API (both RPC and Sink).
-Also, the `single-topic` feature for RPC must be enabled in OpenNMS to utilize the gRPC server (regardless if it is the embedded one in OpenNMS or the stand-alone version).
+Kafka must be the broker technology used for the OpenNMS IPC API (both RPC and Sink), with the `single-topic` feature for RPC must be enabled.

-For this reason, Horizon 26 (or Meridian 2020) or newer is required.

 For the gRPC server, you could use:

-* The one [embedded](https://docs.opennms.org/opennms/releases/26.1.3/guide-install/guide-install.html#_configure_opennms_horizon_2) in OpenNMS.
+* The one [embedded](https://docs.opennms.org/opennms/releases/27.1.1/guide-install/guide-install.html#_configure_opennms_horizon_2) in OpenNMS.
 * The standalone one implemented in [Java](https://github.com/OpenNMS/grpc-server).
 * The standalone one implemented in [Go](https://github.com/agalue/onms-grpc-server).

+Alternatively, you can use Kafka directly.
+Although, you'd need Horizon 26 (or Merdian 2020) or newer to use this implementation.

 ## RPC Modules